 Sample Response

 None.
-You can use an API command to get the ambient noise level to see whether the change is made.
+You can use an API command to get the ambient noise level to see whether the change has been made.

 Minimum Firmware Version: 5.4